 Au-delà d’un coût financier, un mauvais recrutement engage également des coûts temporels considérables (du temps pour publier les annonces sur les jobboards, quoique minimisé par une nouvelle fonctionnalité dans les SIRH permettant le multiposting, du temps pour rencontrer les candidats...).
 Face à ces dépenses, les entreprises ne manquent pas d’imagination afin de réduire les risques d’échec de recrutement.
 Une méthode connaît actuellement un réel essor au sein des services RH : le recrutement prédictif.
 Qu’est-ce que le recrutement prédictif ?
 Avant de définir ce terme, il est nécessaire d’aborder deux notions afférentes à ce concept.
 Cette pratique n’est possible que si l’entreprise dispose au préalable d’une base de données enrichie, et donc exploitable, dans son SIRH.

 The recruitment process can be broken down into six key stages, all of which take more than four days, on average to complete when using their own in-house resources to manage.
+Screening CVs of job applicants (5.19 days) and interviewing applicants (4.77 days) are the most time intensive aspects, while candidate skills testing (4.18 days) takes the least amount of time.
 Untitled.
 9 Things Recruiters Can Do to Create a Truly Memorable Candidate Experience.
-Study: Millennials are wrongly tagged as job hoppers.
-Dive Brief: Millennials aren’t the job hoppers they’re thought to be, reports Bloomberg.